Emile666/stc1000_stm8/README.md

 ![frontpanel](img/schematics_frontpanel.png)<br>
 *Eagle schematic of the Frontpanel*

-Two interesting feature are shown in this schematic:
+Two interesting features are shown in this schematic:
 - The **S1** and **S2** lines.
 It looks likes this is an I2C interface.
 Interesting feature for those of you willing to do some more hacking!
-With the current hardware, it is only used for multiplexing the 7-segment display.
 It is not used in this firmware version, these lines are solely for multiplexing the 7-segment displays.
 - The **S3** line.
 Now this is interesting, it is the only hardware pin *NOT* used.
 The new firmware uses it to switch an SSR (with a slow PWM signal) controlled by a PID-controller.
 But I guess it can be used for other purposes as well.

 ![backplane](img/schematics_backplane.png)<br>